Created with Sketch.

-Onomatopee is delighted to present the first two-person exhibition of Ala Younis and Ali Eyal.
-The exhibition centers on the artists’ shared explorations of what history leaves behind: fragments, ghosts, dreams, and unresolved narratives.
+Onomatopee is delighted to present the first two-person exhibition of Ala Younis and Ali Eyal, titled “Can I Hug All These Flowers?”
+The exhibition focuses on the artists’ shared explorations of what history leaves behind: fragments, ghosts, and tangled narratives.
+Through works that interweave personal and collective experiences, Younis and Eyal expose the erosion of families, museums, and ideologies.
+They examine the traces left by the politically charged events in the Arab World, creating spaces for affective solidarities.

 General opening hours